mindspore-ai/docs/docs/mindspore/source_en/design/dynamic_graph_and_static_graph.md

 ##### Supporting List Inplace Modification Operations

-- Support for getting the original 'List' object from a global variable.
+- Support for getting the original `List` object from a global variable.
-- Inplace operations on input 'List' objects are not supported.
+- Inplace operations on input `List` objects are not supported.
-- Support for in-place modification of some 'List' built-in functions.
+- Support for in-place modification of some `List` built-in functions.

 ##### Supporting the High-Level Usage of Dictionary

-- Supporting Top Graph Return Dictionary
+- Supporting Top Graph Return Dictionary.
-- Supporting Dictionary Index Value Retrieval and Assignment
+- Supporting Dictionary Index Value Retrieval and Assignment.

 ##### Supporting the Usage of None

-'None' is a special value in Python that represents null and can be assigned to any variable.
-Functions that do not have a return value statement are considered to return 'None'.
-At the same time, 'None' is also supported as the input parameter or return value of the top graph or subgraph.
-Support 'None' as a subscript of a slice as input to 'List', 'Tuple', 'Dictionary'.
+`None` is a special value in Python that represents null and can be assigned to any variable.
+Functions that do not have a return value statement are considered to return `None`.
+At the same time, `None` is also supported as the input parameter or return value of the top graph or subgraph.
+Support `None` as a subscript of a slice as input to `List`, `Tuple`, `Dictionary`.

 #### Built-in Functions Support More Data Types